PapaBear928/Django-E-commerce-v.-2.0/readme.md

 In the "Login" panel, the user can recover his password, register or log in to the website.

 <h3>Shopping Cart</h3>
-If the user is logged in,he has acces to his shopping cart.
+If the user is logged in,he has access to his shopping cart.
 If the cart is empty, the user will only find a link to the store there.
 If there are any items in the basket, the user will add up the information about the total cost of the order, including shipping.
 From the same panel it is possible to change the number of ordered products or to delete the order.
 After clicking "Checkout" we will be taken to the payment finalization.

 <h3>Payment</h3>
 Once you have proceeded to payment, the implemented PayPal will guide you through the entire payment process.